metricio/metricio-docs/content/_index.md

 - Event-based communication with [socket.io](https://socket.io/)
 - Number formatting with [Numeral](http://numeraljs.com/)

-The UI aims to use a little resource as possible.
+The UI aims to use as little resource as possible.
 Enabling your dashboards to run without crashing for prolonged lengths of time on even the most neglected Raspberry Pi.

   ![Example](https://res.cloudinary.com/metricio/image/upload/v1508687267/metricio_yxmmxo.gif)